Jamaicans for Justice: Child rights

 The protection of the rights of children in the care of the Jamaican state has been an issue of concern for JFJ since 2001 but came to the fore in 2003 when citizens began to bring problems concerning children to the attention of the organisation.
 Since that time, JFJ has actively monitored the situation of wards of the state in children’s homes, places of safety, lock-up, remand and correctional facilities to gather data, provide reports and lobby vigorously for the protection of Jamaica’s most vulnerable citizens.

 Leadership

 JFJ was co-founded and led for over a decade by prominent activist Dr. Carolyn Gomes, who was awarded the 2008 United Nations Prize in the Field of Human Rights.
 In 2016, criminologist and civil society organizer Horace Levy was appointed as executive director.
-Levy retired in December, 2017 and was succeeded by present executive director, Rodjé Malcolm.
+Levy retired in December, 2017 and was succeeded by Rodjé Malcolm.
+Mickel Jackson is the current executive director, assuming office in October 2021.